How to Protect IoT Devices from Hackers?: Essential Tips and Tricks

 IoT Devices: How to Protect IoT Devices from Hackers?

 IoT devices are a part of the larger Internet of Things ecosystem.
-These devices are capable of connecting to the internet and communicating with other devices.
+These devices can connect to the internet and communicate with other devices.
 They can be found in various applications, including home automation, healthcare, transportation, and industrial control systems.

 One of the reasons for the vulnerability of IoT devices is that they often lack basic security features, such as encryption and authentication.
-Additionally, IoT devices are often designed with cost and convenience in mind, rather than security.
+Additionally, IoT devices are usually designed with cost and convenience rather than security.

 To better protect IoT devices from cyber attacks, it is important to understand their vulnerabilities and how they can be exploited.
 This includes understanding the different types of attacks that can be launched against IoT devices, such as: